Florida Medical Detox Program

 The first step to helping your loved one with an addiction is recognizing the problem.
 The sooner an addiction is treated, the easier it is to overcome.
 The damage to their health and their life is mitigated by early intervention.
-Look for these signs in yourself or someone you love to identify an addiction:
+Look for these signs to identify an addiction:

 - Mood swings — People struggling with addiction might experience extreme mood swings, often becoming irritable and anxious when they are craving their next dose.

 - Secretive behavior — Addiction creates a lot of shame and causes people to try to hide their actions and behaviors, while at the same time pushing them to do things they would not normally do.

 - Empties — An unusual number of empty bottles or pill bottles in the trash can be a sign of drug addiction.

 - Social withdrawal — Often, someone struggling with addiction will pull away from family and friends, avoid social situations and spend more time alone.

 - Weight changes — Drug abuse can produce excessive weight loss or gain in a short period of time.

 - Activity level alterations — When someone becomes much more active or much less active than usual, it can be a sign of addiction to a drug that is affecting blood pressure and heart rate.